bhopals/essential-english/01-English-Grammar-For-Utterly-Confused.md

     - before, even though, if, in order that
     - since, so that, though, till
     - unless, until, when, whenever, where, wherever

+### Interjections

+- Interjections show strong emotions
+- Since interjections are not linked gramatically to other words in the sentence, they are set off from the rest of the sentence with a comma or an exclamation mark.
+- oh!, wow!

+### Nouns